 Your period may change after Nexplanon® insertion.

-For most women, it stops altogether or it could become infrequent.
-However, for few women the period can be prolonged and/or more frequent which is not serious but may be unacceptable for some.
+For most women, it stops altogether or becomes infrequent.
+However, for few women the period can be prolonged and/or more frequent which is not dangerous or unhelathy but may be annoying .

 If your bleeding pattern changes, it does not mean that Nexplanon® does not suite you or is not working.
 Generally speaking, the bleeding pattern that you have at the end of 3 months may give you an idea of your future bleeding pattern.
 Everyone is different.